daffidwilde/matching/paper/paper.md

 # Summary

-Matching is a library for creating and solving instances of matching games.
-A matching game is typically defined by two sets of players that each have preferences over at least some of the elements of the other.
-The objective of the game is to find a mapping between the sets of players that maximises the satisfaction of at least one of the sets and the stability of its pairings.
+Matching games allow for the allocation of resources and partnerships in a fair, game theoretic way.
+Typically, a matching game is defined by two sets of players that each have preferences over at least some of the elements of the other set.
+The objective of the game is to find a mapping between the sets of players in which everyone is *happy enough*; we call this concept stability.

 One of the simplest types of matching game models the Stable Marriage Problem (SM).
 In SM, we have two sets of size $N$: a set of suitors $S$ and a set of